 How Archevi Protects Your Family's Privacy

 When you upload sensitive family documents -- tax returns, insurance policies, legal papers, medical records -- you need to know they're protected.
-Not just stored, but architecturally protected from exposure.
+Not just stored, but by design protected from exposure.

 At Archevi, privacy isn't a toggle you switch on.
 It's built into the foundation of how we process every query.
 Here's exactly how it works.

-We call our approach boundary anonymization.
+We call our approach boundary name removal.
 The idea is simple: anonymize data at the boundary between our system and external AI providers.
 Your real data lives securely in our database.
 Only when a query needs AI processing do we replace personal information with realistic surrogates.

 Here's what happens when you ask a question: